-- Due to the high circulating beam-current and the presence of HOMs in the RF accelerating cavity, longitudinal and transversal coupled-bunch instabilities can severely limit the performance of the machine. - These instabilities grow exponentially with time and can lead to beam loss. - In DAΦNE main rings the combination of high current, low energy and short bunch interval enhances these instabilities.
+- Due to the high circulating beam-current and the presence of HOMs in the RF accelerating cavity, longitudinal and transversal coupled-bunch instabilities can severely limit the performance of the machine. - These instabilities grow exponentially with time and can lead to losses of entire bunches in a few thousands of turns. - In DAΦNE main rings the combination of high current, low energy and short bunch interval enhances these instabilities. - Bunch-by-bunch longitudinal and transverse feedback systems were installed in each DAFNE ring in order to counter these types of instabilities. - The active elements of these systems are broadband cavity-kickers, which provides phase/energy corrections to the bunches and stripline kickers, which provides position corrections. - These feedback systems strongly contributed to the achievement of the high beam currents available today.

-Origin of Coupled-bunch instabilities: